Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How Do You Work On Your Lower Abs?

-Even though some exercises hit the lower abs more than others, all of them will work together throughout the movement.
+Even though some exercises hit the lower abs more than others.

-The rectus abdominis’ main jobs are flexion of the torso, which means forward bending (bringing your chest toward your hips), and flexion of the hips, which essentially means to bring your pelvic bone/hips upward.
+The main jobs of the rectus abdominal are flexion of the torso, which means forward bending (bringing your chest toward your hips), and flexion of the hips, which essentially means bringing your pelvic bone/hips upward.
+They also contribute during trunk movements, including extension, lateral flexion, and rotation.

 So, to target your lower abs, think of movements that bring your thighs closer to your core.

-Now that we understand, we need to focus on targeting the flexion of the hips in order to work the lower abs.
+Now that we understand, we must focus on targeting hip flexion and bringing the thighs closer to the core to work the lower abs.

 What kinds of exercises would this include?